FreelanceForge/Data-Analyst/README.md

  Gain a deep understanding of attrition trends across different departments.
 Identify areas of concern and implement targeted retention strategies to enhance organizational stability.

 #### Employee Demographics Analysis :
+Explore employee attrition based on age and gender.
+Visualize demographic trends to uncover patterns and tailor HR policies to meet the diverse needs of your workforce.

+#### Attrition by Education Fields :
+Understand how attrition varies among employees with different educational backgrounds.
+Use this information to align training and development programs with the career aspirations of your workforce.